replicatedhq/replicated-docs/docs/enterprise/installing-overview.md

 During install, the app manager can re-tag and push images to a local image registry.
 This is useful to enable CVE scans, image policy validation, and other pre-deployment rules.

-For information about using a local image registry, see [Image Registry Requirements for Air Gap Clusters](installing-general-requirements#image-registry-requirements-for-air-gap-clusters) and [Docker Image Registry Compatibility](installing-general-requirements#docker-compatibility).
+For information about using a local image registry, see [Requirements for Air Gap Image Registry Requirements](image-registry-airgap).

 ### Use a GitOps or Internal Version Control Workflow